 The Police Department does digital and ink rolled fingerprinting-- digital fingerprints for residents and non-residents and ink-rolled for residents only.
-Both are done by appointment only on Tuesdays from 2 PM to 4 PM and Thursdays from 4 PM to 6 PM.
-Please call the Investigative Bureau at 216-491-1270, 24 hours in advance, to schedule an appointment.
-Fingerprints will be completed by cash payment only (no checks, credit cards or debit cards accepted) and a picture ID must be presented.
+Both are done by appointment only on Tuesdays and Thursdays from 2 PM to 4 PM.
+Please call Margaret Hamilton, Police Information Specialist, at 216-491-1249, 24 hours in advance, to schedule an appointment.
+Fingerprints will be completed by cash payment only (no checks, credit cards or debit cards accepted).
+A government issued picture ID must be presented, along with a social security number.
 The following are the fees:

 Residents: $30 BCI & I check; $30 FBI check; and $60 for both (digital/electronic)